 Social Security Benefits and Divorce

-Even if your marriage did not last ten years?
+What if your marriage did not last ten years?
 You could still receive some of your ex-spouse’s Social Security benefits if: